 24 Ways Employers Can Manage Stress at Work (Use Them Today)

 Most of the stress we experience comes from our jobs and worksites.
 Stressed workers are more likely to smoke, drink, be inactive, eat poorly, have relationship issues, and get sick more often.
 All of this means decreased productivity.
+Thankfully, employers can help to manage stress at work.

 Job stress costs billions of dollars every year because it leads to more absenteeism, medical expenses, and workers compensation claims.